FNS50222 Diploma of Accounting

 How To Apply

-Diploma of Accounting is delivered under competency-based training which means instead of grading or marks, students are required to demonstrate all the criteria for each unit of competency and students are marked “Competent” or “Not yet competent”.
+Diploma of Accounting is delivered under competency-based training, which means instead of grading or marks, students are required to demonstrate all the criteria for each unit of competence, and students are marked “Competent” or “Not yet competent”.
 Typical assessment methods will include written questions, case studies, role plays, and skills demonstrations.
-Read more about virtual classes for a diploma of leadership and management
+Read more about virtual classes for a diploma in leadership and management